Understand Cardiology Tests and Treatments

 24-Hour Emergency Treatment Close to Home

-diagnostic tests and treatment options.
+tests and treatment options.

 An X-ray test that uses a special dye and camera to take pictures of the

 blood flow in an artery or a vein.
 Common angiograms examine arteries near the:

 - Aorta (aortogram)

 The goal of angioplasty is to open blood vessels and increase blood flow

 to the heart.
 It is done when arteries are narrowed or blocked from coronary

 artery disease.
 Angioplasty can be done with or without a small, wire-mesh